 You must be:

-- The Operational Research Society provides a wide variety of training courses, seminars and conferences.
-The OR Society also has an Accreditation Scheme with 4 different levels of membership: Candidate Associate (CandORS), Associate (AORS), Associate Fellowship (AFORS) and Fellowship (FORS).
+The Operational Research Society provides a wide variety of training courses, seminars and conferences.
+The OR Society also has an Accreditation Scheme with 4 different levels of membership: Candidate Associate (CandORS), Associate (AORS), Associate Fellow (AFORS) and Fellow (FORS).

 You may need to move to get experience in different types of business.

 You might become a senior operational research officer for a larger company or organisation.